Even Rogue Deck List Guide (The Boomsday Project September 2018)

 5. Even Rogue Card Swaps

 This deck is very flexible in terms of card choices and can be easily adjusted to adapt to any meta.
-The easiest cards to remove from the deck are Tuskarr Fisherman and Lifedrinker.
+The easiest cards to remove from the deck are Razorpetal Lasher and Spellshifter.
 Some of the cards you can try replacing with them are listed below:

 6. Budget Even Rogue Deck